erkgmz/e-lp/README.md

 # My Website
 Checkout my site at [erikgomez.co](http://erikgomez.co/)

+## Getting started
+First clone this repo by going to your terminal and running `git clone git@github.com:erkgmz/e-lp.git`

+Change into the `/e-lp`.

+Run `npm install` to get all the required packages .

+Then run app in development with `npm start` and navigate to `localhost:8080`.

+When work is complete, run `npm run minify` to build app in production.
+This will generate the `/public` directory with static files for production.

 ## Technologies used
 This is my personal website.
 I chose to develop this as a technology demonstration and portfolio piece.